mdunlap15/SQL-Challenge/README.md

 # SQL-Challenge

-This repository contains my files for the SQL Challenge homework:
+The EmployeeSQL folder in this repository contains my files for the SQL Challenge homework:

 1. Database ERD image
 2. SQL file for table schemata